-Fair wear and tear occur when normal usage causes deterioration to a vehicle.
-It is not to be confused with damage which occurs as a result of a specific event or series of events such as impact, inappropriate stowing of items, harsh treatment, negligent acts or omissions.
+Fair wear and tear occur when normal usage causes deterioration to a commercial or personal lease vehicle.
+It is not to be confused with damage which occurs as a result of a specific event to the business car or van hire, or series of events such as impact, inappropriate stowing of items, harsh treatment, negligent acts or omissions.

 The BVRLA produces three different Fair Wear and Tear Guides:

 • Cars: for drivers of leased and financed cars